ABC News to target millennials with social video partnership

 Smith said ABC was considering participating in Facebook's ad program, but declined to elaborate on plans to make money from the videos.

+ATTN: was launched in 2014 and garners 500 million monthly video views, according to its website.
+The site produces video and news pieces focused on a variety of political issues such as abortion and anti-Semitism.

+Among the investors in the privately held startup are television personality Ryan Seacrest and producer Cash Warren, the husband of actor Jessica Alba, according to an ATTN: blog post.

-The partnership comes after Comcast Corp's (CMCSA.O) NBC News launched a twice-per-day news show on Snapchat earlier this month to attract younger viewers.
+The ABC News and ATTN: partnership comes after Comcast Corp's NBC News launched a twice-per-day news show on Snapchat earlier this month to attract younger viewers.

 NBC News also introduced a digital video service called "NBC Left Field" to produce short documentaries and videos for YouTube, Facebook and Instagram with the intention of eventually running ads.

-Privately held ATTN: was launched in 2014 and attracts 500 million monthly video views, according to its website.
-The site produces video and news pieces focused on a variety of political and social issues such as abortion and anti-Semitism.

-Reporting by Sheila Dang in New York; Editing by Anna Driver, Matthew Lewis and Frances Kerry
+Reporting by Sheila Dang in New York; Editing by Anna Driver and Matthew Lewis